defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/shortcodes/index.md

 ### iframe

-With this shortcode you can embed external content into a Docsy page as an inline frame (`iframe`) - see: <https://www.w3schools.com/tags/tag_iframe.asp>
+With this shortcode you can embed external content into a page as an inline frame (`iframe`) - see: <https://www.w3schools.com/tags/tag_iframe.asp>

 | Parameter        | Default    | Description  |
 | ---------------- |------------| ------------|